code-423n4/2023-05-juicebox-findings/data/Walter-Q.md

 ```
 https://github.com/code-423n4/2023-05-juicebox/blob/9d0458282511ff269b3b35b5b082b56d5cc08663/juice-buyback/contracts/JBXBuybackDelegate.sol#L302

-2) if future updates on the reserveToken will change the decimals of it,will cause the function to stop working well,due to malcalcualted decimals (fixed 10 ** 18 at line 150),should be added a method to change the decimals of that calc ,making the '10**18'a changeable variable
+2) if future updates on the reserveToken will change the decimals of it,will cause the function(payParams) to stop working well,due to malcalcualted decimals (fixed 10 ** 18 at line 150),should be added a method to change the decimals of that calc ,making the '10**18'a changeable variable
 line : https://github.com/code-423n4/2023-05-juicebox/blob/9d0458282511ff269b3b35b5b082b56d5cc08663/juice-buyback/contracts/JBXBuybackDelegate.sol#L150